 To start the modification process, the LP has to inform the JS on the need of changing administrative information.
 If necessary, the JS opens the concerned section(s) in Jems, where the LP can then update information and upload relevant documents as needed.

 In addition, the LP has to inform the JS in case of any changes in the contact data or legal representative of the LP/PP and in case of a change in the LP/PP name that has no impact on its legal status.
+In case of change of legal representative or change of institution name, a relevant documentation giving evidence of such change has to be provided.

 Please note that, if there is a change in the legal status or structure of the concerned partner institution, the LP has to apply for a major modification as described in chapter III.4.2.1.